-- (A) Interacting as an advisory committee with the Council regarding methods of economic analysis for alternative fish recovery measures and other issues within the Council's statutory responsibilities. - (B) Assisting the Council to evaluate new analytical tools, and advising on the most appropriate study designs. - (C) Helping to identify sources of information and data. - (D) Performing specific tasks assigned by the Council on a cost reimbursement basis. - (E) Assisting in the review and interpretation of study results. - 4.
-Official to Whom the Advisory Committee Reports: The Independent Economic Analysis Board will report to the Executive Director of the Council or his designee. - 5.
-Authority of the Advisory Committee: The Independent Economic Analysis Board will serve in an advisory capacity only.
+- (A) Interacting as an advisory committee with the Council regarding methods of economic analysis for alternative fish recovery measures and other issues, including economic costs and benefits, within the Council's statutory responsibilities. - (B) Assisting the Council to evaluate new analytical tools, and advising on the most appropriate study designs. - (C) Helping to identify sources of information and data. - (D) Performing specific tasks assigned by the Council on a cost reimbursement basis. - (E) Assisting in the review and interpretation of study results. - 4.
+Official to Whom the Advisory Committee Reports: The Independent Economic Analysis Board will report to the Executive Director of the Council or his designee. - Authority of the Advisory Committee: The Independent Economic Analysis Board will serve in an advisory capacity only.
 Neither the Board nor its members are authorized to make statements or commitments on behalf of the Council.
-Board members will not be considered to be members of the Council staff. - 7.
+Board members will not be considered to be members of the Council staff. - 6.-.
+Estimated Annual Operating Costs in Dollars and Person-Days: Not to exceed ten thousand dollars per year for travel, teleconference and video conference meetings support; four thousand dollars per year contracted services for minutes; and eight staff days to organize and attend Board meetings - 7.
 Advisory Committee Management Officer: The Advisory Committee Management Officer for the Independent Economic Analysis Board will be the Executive Director of the Council or his designee.
 The Management Officer will designate members of the Council's staff to attend meetings of the Board. - 8.
 Staff Coordinator: The Management Officer will appoint a Staff Coordinator(s) for the Independent Economic Analysis Board.
 The Staff Coordinator(s) will be responsible for organizing meetings, coordinating work with the Council, and managing the Independent Economic Analysis Board's business functions. - 9.
-Appointment of Independent Economic Analysis Board Members: Members will be appointed through a process of nomination, screening by a peer group of economists to ensure the highest quality of nominees, and Council verification of independence.
+Appointment of Independent Economic Analysis Board Members: The five mMembers will be appointed through a process of nomination, screening by a peer group of economists to ensure the highest quality of nominees, and Council verification of independence.
 Nominations will be solicited through a public announcement of intent to appoint a new member or members.
 Applications will be screened and ranked by a nominating committee composed of 3 regional economists chosen, if possible, from the Board of Directors of the Pacific Northwest Regional Economic Conference and assisted by the Staff Coordinator.
 The nominating committee will submit its recommendations to the Council who will make the final selection based on the committee's recommendations and public comment regarding qualifications and perceived independence.
-In addition to the candidate(s) recommended to the Council, the nominating committee will also name two alternates so that if a vacancy on the board occurs, the alternate candidates may be considered, in turn, for appointment. - 10.
-Length of Board Membership: Independent Economic Analysis Board members will serve four year terms.
+In addition to the candidate(s) recommended to the Council, the nominating committee will also name two alternates so that if a vacancy on the board occurs, the alternate candidates may be considered, in turn, for appointment.

+10. Length of Board Membership: Independent Economic Analysis Board members will serve four year terms.
 Terms will be staggered to maintain some continuity to the board at all times.
-Members may apply and be reappointed to the board through the nomination process. - 11.
-Chair:
+Members may apply and be reappointed to the board through the nomination process by the Council.